tagazok/my-workshops/static-web-apps/tutorial.md

 Azure Static Web Apps manages authentication out of the box.
 There are pre-configured providers but you can add you own custom providers if needed.
 Among the pre-configured ones are `Twitter`, `Google`, `Microsoft`, `GitHub` and others.

-### Login/Logout
+### Sign in & Sign out

 When I said "out of the box", I really meant it.
 You don't need to do anything for most of the providers.
 Let's use the GitHub one for our application.
 The only thing you will have to do is a button that redirect to `/.auth/login/github`.

 <div class="box assignment">
-Add a button in the login.html page to login your users.
+Add a button in the login.html so your users can sign in using GitHub.
 </div>

-By default, once logged in, your user is redirected to the same page.
-However, we would like our user to be redirected to our TODO page after successfully logging in.
+By default, once logged in, your users are redirected to the same page.
+However, we would like our users to be redirected to our TODO page after successfully logging in.
 You can do that by using the `post_login_redirect_uri` query param at the end of the url.
 Eg. `?post_login_redirect_uri=/index.html`

 <div class="box tip">
 <div>
-If you are building a React app, go <a href="https://docs.microsoft.com/en-us/learn/modules/publish-static-web-app-authentication/?WT.mc_id=javascript-17844-cxa" target="_blank">check the MSLearn module that will show you how to do</a>
+If you are building a React app, go <a href="https://docs.microsoft.com/en-us/learn/modules/publish-static-web-app-authentication/?WT.mc_id=javascript-17844-cxa" target="_blank">check the MSLearn module that will show you how to do.</a>
 </div>
 </div>

 ### Getting user information

 Once your user is authenticated, you can retrieve the associated information by fetching the url `/.auth/me`.
 This will return a json containing a clientPrincipal object.
 If the object is null, the user is not authenticated.
-Otherwize, the object contains several data
+Otherwize, the object contains several data like the provider, the roles and the username.

 ```json
 {